wbt-solutions/openproject_dart_sdk/doc/QueriesApi.md

 var api_instance = QueriesApi();
-var id = 56; // int | Id of the project the default query is requested for var filters = filters_example; // String | JSON specifying filter conditions.
+var id = 56; // int | Id of the project the default query is requested for var filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
 The filters provided as parameters are not applied to the query but are instead used to override the query's persisted filters.
-All filters also accepted by the WorkPackages endpoint are accepted. var offset = 56; // int | Page number inside the queries' result collection of WorkPackages. var pageSize = 56; // int | Number of elements to display per page for the queries' result collection of WorkPackages. var sortBy = sortBy_example; // String | JSON specifying sort criteria.
-The sort criteria is applied to the querie's result collection of WorkPackages overriding the query's persisted sort criteria. var groupBy = groupBy_example; // String | The column to group by.
-The grouping criteria is applied to the to the querie's result collection of WorkPackages overriding the query's persisted group criteria. var showSums = true; // bool | Indicates whether properties should be summed up if they support it.
-The showSums parameter is applied to the to the querie's result collection of WorkPackages overriding the query's persisted sums property. var timelineVisible = true; // bool | Indicates whether the timeline should be shown. var showHierarchies = true; // bool | Indicates whether the hierarchy mode should be enabled.
+All filters also accepted by the work packages endpoint are accepted. var offset = 56; // int | Page number inside the queries' result collection of work packages. var pageSize = 56; // int | Number of elements to display per page for the queries' result collection of work packages. var sortBy = sortBy_example; // String | JSON specifying sort criteria.
+The sort criteria is applied to the querie's result collection of work packages overriding the query's persisted sort criteria. var groupBy = groupBy_example; // String | The column to group by.
+The grouping criteria is applied to the to the querie's result collection of work packages overriding the query's persisted group criteria. var showSums = true; // bool | Indicates whether properties should be summed up if they support it.
+The showSums parameter is applied to the to the querie's result collection of work packages overriding the query's persisted sums property. var timelineVisible = true; // bool | Indicates whether the timeline should be shown. var showHierarchies = true; // bool | Indicates whether the hierarchy mode should be enabled.